aosabook/500lines/interpreter/interpreter.markdown

 ### Conditionals and Loops

 So far, the interpreter has executed code simply by stepping through the instructions one by one.
 This is a problem; often, we want to execute certain instructions many times, or skip them under certain conditions.
 To allow us to write loops and if statements in our code, the interpreter must be able to jump around in the instruction set.
 In a sense, Python handles loops and conditionals with `GOTO` statements in the bytecode!
-Look at the disassembly of the function `cond` again:
+Look at the disassembly of the function `cond` again: \newpage

 ```python
 >>> dis.dis(cond)